EvelynP27/3D-CT-Scan-Pneumonia-Prediction/README.md

 The dataset used for this project consists of 200 samples of lung CT scans.
 The dataset was obtained from [MosMedData: Chest CT Scans with COVID-19 Related Findings](https://www.medrxiv.org/content/10.1101/2020.05.20.20100362v1)

 ## Approach
-- Importing data: Reading, normmalizing, and resizing images
+- Importing data: Reading, normalizing, and resizing images
 - Model training: Training the selected algorithm on the preprocessed dataset.
 - Model evaluation: Assessing the performance of the trained model using val_accuracy